 All sides of this debate are looking to their MPs to represent them in Parliament and I very much regret that I am unable to satisfactorily represent all of my constituents’ views although I do very carefully consider them.
 Indeed, an additional reason I was compelled to vote in favour of the Withdrawal Agreement on 12th March was the message I have received recently on doorsteps whilst discussing Brexit with constituents.
 I have been door knocking every weekend over the past six weeks listening to constituents views which are overwhelmingly and increasingly that they want MPs to get on with this issue and resolve Brexit.
 I agree.

-Personally, as a hard working local MP who tries her best to serve residents here effectively and well, I feel very sad that the protracted process in Parliament of implementing Brexit has, understandably, affected the public’s view of MPs generally and of our democratic processes.
+Personally, as someone who tries her best to serve residents here effectively and well, I feel very sad that the protracted process in Parliament of implementing Brexit has, understandably, affected the public’s view of MPs generally and of our democratic processes.
 Although I think it too soon to say how it may affect party politics – the situation is currently so fluid – the last thing I want is for it to result in people not using their votes in future elections – for as Churchill is reputed to have said “Democracy is the worst form of Government except for all the others.”

 There is no easy solution to the Irish border issue – an alternative suggestion which has been made is that areas of cross border activity could be solved by an extension of modern technologies which already exist in relation to certain current matters regarding the border between Northern Ireland and the Republic of Ireland.
 Whichever solution is found – as with so much of Brexit – will involve compromise – and that is, I believe, what the public now want to see all MPs do in order to break the current unsatisfactory impasse.